rChrisb/holbertonschool-low_level_programming/argc_argv/README.md

 Your program should print a number, followed by a new line
 -------------------------------------------------
 ## <p align=center>`2.
 The best argument against democracy is a five-minute conversation with the average voter`</p>
+Write a program that prints all arguments it receives.

+All arguments should be printed, including the first one Only print one argument per line, ending with a new line
 -------------------------------------------------
 ## <p align=center>`3.
 Neither irony nor sarcasm is argument`</p>